avatar42/genSpring/README.md

 genSpring.useDouble=true
 ## Filter tables to gen code for by name
 genSpring.filteredTables=providers
+## port for regression test Tomcat to use
+genSpring.tomcatPort=8089

 # Running the generator
 Then run /genSpring/src/main/java/com/dea42/build/GenSpring.java as a console Java app. <br>